garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 - solar pressure - photons don't have mass but have momentum, can change a spacecraft's orientation
 	- apparently can sail in space if had a really, really big sail

-3 sources of carged particles: solar wind and solar particle events (SPE), galactic cosmic rays, Van Allen radiation belts
+3 sources of charged particles: solar wind and solar particle events (SPE), galactic cosmic rays, Van Allen radiation belts
 - worries with both low energy (plasma) and high energy
 	- high energy -> solar particle event, leads to northern & southern lights.
 Affects semiconductors' ability to conduct, can lead to bit flipping
 - spacecraft shielding: most people would assume that lead is a good choice, but its not really.
 Best is liquid hydrogen and water.
 Hardware needs to be radiation-tolerant and software needs to do constant error checking.

 Vulnerabilities: RF and Datasystems